zenx5/chatbot-trained/readme.txt

 4. Customize the chatbot appearance and other parameters as needed.
 5. Add the chatbot to any page or post using the provided shortcode: [chatbot_chatgpt]

-== Frequently Asked Questions ==

-= How do I obtain an API key for ChatGPT? =

-To obtain an API key, sign up for an account at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
-Once registered, you will have access to your API key.

-= Can I customize the appearance of the chatbot? =

-Yes, the plugin comes with a default style, but you can easily customize the chatbot's appearance by editing the chatbot-chatgpt.css file or adding custom CSS rules to your WordPress theme.

-You can also customize the name of the chatbot, as well as changing the initial greeting and subsequent greeting.

-= Is the chatbot available in multiple languages? =

-The ChatGPT API currently supports English.
-However, you can configure the chatbot to work with other languages supported by OpenAI in the future as the API evolves.

-= Which OpenAI model does the plugin use? =

-Currently the plugin uses the gpt-3.5-turbo model from OpenAI.
-This is the same model used in the ChatGPT product.

-As soon as the API for GPT-4 is available for general use, you will be able to select from the latest available models.

-== Screenshots ==

-1. Inital Chatbot ChatGPT display
-2. Ask Chatbot ChatGPT any question
-3. Get a response from Chatbot ChatGPT
-4. Settings and Options
-5. Mobile Experience - Initial Chatbot ChatGPT display
-6. Mobile Experience - Ask Chatbot ChatGTP any question
-7. Mobile Experience - Get a response from Chatbot ChatGPT
-8. Mobile Experience - Chatbot ChatGPT minimize (Lower Right)

-== Changelog ==

-= 1.4.0 =
-* SVN Update Error - 1.2.0 did not update to 1.3.0

-= 1.3.0 =
-* Updated Setting Page adding tabs for API/Model, Greetings, and Support
-* Updated directory assets

-= 1.2.0 =
-* Removed initial styling on bot to ensure it renders at the appropriate time.
-* Save the conversation locally between bot sessions in local storage.

-= 1.1.0 =
-* If bot is closed stay closed or if open stay open when navigating between pages.
-* Ensure the Dashicons font is properly enqueued.
-* Added options to change Bot Name, start with the bot Open or Closed, and option to personalize Initial and Subsequent Greetings by the bot.

-= 1.0.0 =
-* Initial release.

-== Upgrade Notice ==

-= 1.0.0 =
-* Initial release.